 is designed to introduce current students of the College to the Alumni Association and

 what it does.
 Students participate in alumni events, mentoring programs, company

 visits, alumni speakers, etc. in order to help students benefit from "The Long Blue Line."

 College that continues beyond graduation.
-SAC is a partner of the Alumni Relations
+SAA is a partner of the Alumni Relations

 Office and the Career Center.

 Student Athletic Advisory Council (SAAC)